Engineering-Group-28/fau-engineering-rAIdio/README.md

 # fau-engineering-rAIdio
-Engineering Design 2 Senior Project for the FAU Engineering rAIdio Station
+Engineering Design 2 Senior Project for the FAU Engineering rAIdio Station.

-TO DO:
+## TO DO:
 - Add home graphics